 These cuts, per Evans, are the most flavorful part of the ribeye.
 The cap is the outer muscle and is highly marbled throughout (read: plenty of juicy, runny fat).
 The inner ribeye filet is tender and more flavorful than a traditional filet and, if you can’t get one directly from the butcher, you can cut directly from a prime rib roast.
 No marinade is needed here; use the “Big Four” spices of salt, pepper, granulated garlic, and granulated onion.
 Season liberally and cook to your desired temperature.

 4. Manhattan Filet

-The Manhattan Filet is a thick New York Strip cut down to resemble a filet, a much more manageable cut for most people.
-It’s a thicker cut, which Josh says allows you to easily get that glorious combination of a great outer crust and perfect medium rare center.
-[Fans self with spatula] As far as seasoning is concerned, Josh recommends nothing but some heavy black pepper and a nice toasted brown butter sauce.
-Mmmm toasted.
+The Manhattan Filet is a thick New York Strip cut down to resemble a filet, which is more manageable and less prone to evoking heartburn for most people.
+Still, it’s a thicker cut, which Evans says allows you to easily get that glorious combination of a great outer crust and perfect medium-rare center.
+[Fans self with spatula] As far as seasoning is concerned, Evans recommends nothing but some heavy black pepper and a nice toasted brown butter sauce.
+Mmmm, toasted.

 5. Zabuton (a.k.a.
 Denver Steak)

 Marbling is the reason you should go out and buy this cut, which comes from the chuck.
-It’s worth it to go for a higher grade of beef for the extra marbling (again: delicious fat) before cooking it like a standard steak or, if you’re feeling patient, “low and slow” on the grill to medium rare.
-Go nuts with the seasoning; per Josh, it’s a rich cut that will reward your heavy hand.
+It’s worth it to go for a higher grade of beef for the extra marbling (again: delicious fat) before cooking it like a standard steak or, if you’re feeling patient, “low and slow” on the grill to medium-rare.
+Go nuts with the seasoning; per Josh, it’s a rich cut that will reward a heavy hand.